Consumer Protection Laws and Agencies

 - The United States Coast Guard sets standards, makes factory inspections and conducts investigations of consumer complaints of defective boats.
 The Coast Guard notifies boat owners when defects are found.

 Understanding how consumer protection laws ensure product safety is an important way to enforce those laws, but they can be both complicated and technical.
 A lawyer's assisstance can remove a lot of the guesswork.
-Contact a qualified local attorney for a free initial consultation to discuss how you were injured by a defective product and learn more about whether you may have a valid claim.
+Contact an experienced consumer protection attorney today to learn more.